 Launch the Android-compatible version Advance with the Beta version of the Android application or allow them to be created directly from Movescount.
 When you do, the procedure will be the same.

 By default there is a sample workout called "My Workout".
-To add a new one, just click on Edit and then on the button with the "+" you can see in this image.
+To add a new one, just click on Edit and then on the button with the "+" that you can see in this image.

 From here you must add steps to your training.